pivotal/docs-tap/cli-plugins/tanzu-cli.hbs.md

 ## <a id="itanzu-cli-architecture"></a>Tanzu CLI Architecture

 The Tanzu CLI has a pluggable architecture.
 Plug-ins contain CLI commands.
-Here are the CLI plug-ins that may be installed with Tanzu Application Platform.
+Here are the CLI plug-ins that can be installed with Tanzu Application Platform.

 - Accelerator: manage accelerator's in a Kubernetes cluster
 - Apps: manage application workloads running on workload clusters